 5. From the Template drop-down, select Cover Template.

-6. Click the blue button Publish, located in the top right corner.
-Click the Publish button once again to confirm the changes.
+6. Click the blue Publish button in the top right corner.
+Then, hit the Publish button once again to confirm the changes.

-9. Back at the Pages screen, click on Settings, at the bottom of the main menu.
+9. Next, click on Settings at the bottom of the main menu.

-12. Use the Homepage drop-down menu to select “This Is My Awesome Site”, we created earlier.
+12. Use the Homepage drop-down menu to select the slogan we created earlier.

-14. Click on the blue Save Changes button, located at the bottom of the page.
+14. Click on the blue Save Changes button at the bottom of the page.